vineet22h/Global-Wheat-Detection-Challenge/README.md

 # Global Wheat Detection Challenge
 The Challenge deals with detection of wheat head given the image.
+The challenge was live on kaggle with the link https://www.kaggle.com/c/global-wheat-detection

 # Data link:
 https://www.kaggle.com/c/global-wheat-detection/data